Ninety-Five Theses on the Reform of Government.

-3. People with governing power are at least as flawed as the people who need to be governed.
+3. People wielding governing power are at least as flawed as the people who need to be governed.

 4. Those who seek governing power tend to resist restraints upon power, and most people tend to be seduced by ungoverned leaders.

 5. A civilization thrives when governing power is restrained.
-A civilization falls when its politicians become ungoverned.
+A civilization falls when its politicians become unregulated.

-6. History has proven that the best means of governing political power is written law and people empowered and educated to enforce that law.
+6. An excellent means of governing political power is written law, and people empowered and educated to demand and enforce that law.

 7. Our nation’s founders devised a limited, federal form of government with divided powers opposed by checks and balances.